-- A child is absent from school for the purpose of a Leave of Absence in term time and the absence has not been authorised by the school. - A child has accumulated at least ten sessions of unauthorised absence and further absence has occurred following written warning to improve
+- A child is absent from school for the purpose of a Leave of Absence in term time and the absence has not been authorised by the school. - A child has accumulated at least ten sessions of unauthorised absence and further absence has occurred following written warning to improve.
+The threshold is 10 sessions of unauthorised absence in a rolling period of 10 school weeks.
+A school week means any week in which there is at least one school session.
+This can be met with any combination of unauthorised absence (e.g. 4 sessions of holiday taken in term time plus 6 sessions of arriving late after the register closes all within 10 school weeks).
+These sessions can be consecutive (e.g. 10 sessions of holiday in one week) or not (e.g. 6 sessions of unauthorised absence taken in 1 week and 1 per week for the next 4 weeks).
 Penalty Notices will be used in accordance with Dudley Education Support Service.